emyarod/orcabot/README.md

 ```
 .np <username>
 ```
 `.np` (with no other parameters) returns the message sender's currently playing or most recently scrobbled track on Last.fm (user must be in the bot's database for this function to work!).
-Entering `.np <username>` returns the currently playing or most recently scrobbled track for `<username>` on Last.fm.
+`.np <username>` returns the currently playing or most recently scrobbled track for `<username>` on Last.fm.

 ####Weekly charts
 To use:
 ```
 .charts <username>
 ```
 `.charts` (with no other parameters) returns the message sender's top five most played artists in the last seven days on Last.fm (user must be in the bot's database for this function to work!).
-Entering `.charts <username>` returns the top five most played artists in the last seven days for `<username>` on Last.fm.
+`.charts <username>` returns the top five most played artists in the last seven days for `<username>` on Last.fm.

 ####Compare users using Last.fm "Taste-o-Meter"
 To use:
 ```
 .compare <username>
 ```
-`.compare <username>` calculates your musical compatibility with `<username>` using the Last.fm Taste-o-Meter. `.compare <username1> <username2>` calculates the musical compatibility between `<username1>` and `<username2>` using the Last.fm Taste-o-Meter.
+`.compare <username>` calculates your musical compatibility with `<username>` using the Last.fm Taste-o-Meter.
+`.compare <username1> <username2>` calculates the musical compatibility between `<username1>` and `<username2>` using the Last.fm Taste-o-Meter.

 ####Fetch similar artists
 To use: